-Join the Fight to Protect the Boundary Waters Canoe Area from Copper-Sulfide Mining
+Join the Movement to Protect the Boundary Waters Canoe Area from Twin Metals’ Mine

 Water is the lifeblood of the BWCA.

-The Chilean-owners have proposed a mine that would tunnel under Birch Lake and the Kawishawi River, which drains directly into the Boundary Waters.
+Antofagasta, the Chilean-conglomerate that owns Twin Metals, has proposed a mine that would tunnel under Birch Lake and the Kawishawi River.
+These bodies of water drain directly into the Boundary Waters.